foreverstupid/Lang/doc/Lang.md

 ```
 So, the above function is supposed to return `1` if lines are word-wise equivalent and `0` otherwise.
 But in fact the function will always return `1`.
 The problem is that in Lang all usual variables are _static_.
 It means that once they are created they are binded to some lambda (or global) context and live forever.
 Thus, when `split` is firstly invoked it creates local `result` variable.
 Then this variable is filled with the parsing information and returned to the outer code.
 But when `split` is called the second time, it fills the same static variable `result` with a new information.
 So, inside `compareByWords` variables `res1` and `res2` label the same portion of information (namely the variable `result` of the function `split`).
 That's why by comparision these variables will always contain the information about the second line.

 To avoid such a collision there exist _dynamic_ variables.
-Such variables are created via the special built-in fucntion `_alloc`.
+Such variables are created via the special built-in fucntion `sys.alloc`.
 It has no input parameters and returns a dynamic variable that by default has an integer value `0`.
 An example of usage:
 ```
-ref var = _alloc();
+ref var = sys.alloc();
 var = 2;
-_write($var);
+sys.write($var);
 ```
 Reference variables allow you to omit an additional dereferencing when using dynamic variable that they are labeled.
 So, this is a suggested way of dynamic variables usage, but you can also use them like this:
 ```
-var = _alloc();
+var = sys.alloc();
-$var = 2;           # the value of "var" is a dynamic variable itself _write($$var);      # the 1-st $ gets the variable and the 2-nd $ gets its value
+$var = 2;           # the value of "var" is a dynamic variable itself sys.write($$var);   # the 1-st $ gets the variable and the 2-nd $ gets its value
 ```

 As dynamic variables are created in runtime their count is potentially infinite.
 To prevent memory loss you should deallocate dynamic variables once they are not using anymore.
-For this purpose there exists another built-in function `_free`.
+For this purpose there exists another built-in function `sys.free`.
 It takes a dynamic variable as an input parameter, returning `None`.
 Note, that usage of the deallocated dynamic variable leads to an error:
 ```
-ref var = _alloc();
+ref var = sys.alloc();
-_free(var);
+sys.free(var);
 var = 2;        # RUNTIME ERROR
 ```
 Perfectly, all created dynamic variables should be deallocated by the end of the program.
 But it's at your discretion.